rl1987/trickster.dev/tricksterblog/content/post/prompting-the-llm-is-no-substitute-for-knowledge-work.md

 current social, technical, political and cultural realities to be sufficiently captured by mere notion of "goodness".

-So can the LLMs make you jobless by text-generating your job position away?
+Can the LLMs make you jobless by text-generating your job position away?
 Such question was posed to sci-fi author Cory Doctorow in 2020, during the Remote Chaos Experience conference.
 Back then, ChatGPT was not released, but GPT-3 was already available.
 His response was that only people who have very boring,